CALL US FOR WHISTLEBLOWER LEGAL REPRESENTATION LOS ANGELES

 When you’ve getting retaliated against at your place of employment, you have the right to file a whistleblower complaint.
 It is a complaint that is filed with OSHA or the Occupational Safety And Health Administration.
 This type of complaint is enforced on both the state and federal levels to provide you with restitution in various forms for retaliation.

 What Is A Whistleblower?

-On the basis of this lawsuit is the term whistleblower.
+Based on this lawsuit is the term whistleblower.
 This can be used to describe any person that reveals evidence of fraud or misconduct against a company.
-This person doesn't have to be an employee or former employee of the company.
-However, in many cases they are.
+This person doesn’t have to be an employee or former employee of the company.
+However, in many cases, they are.
 Think of whistleblowers as doing the right thing and reporting businesses that are not operating legally.